SUBSCRIBE TO OUR FREE NEWSLETTER

-The Black Lives Matter movement that swept the country in 2015 has--among other accomplishments--forced global media outlets to afford victims of police killings the most basic acknowledgement: a public record of their names and deaths.
+The Black Lives Matter movement that swept the country in 2015 has--among other accomplishments--forced global media outlets to afford victims of police killings the most basic acknowledgment: a public record of their names and deaths.

 According to the Guardian, 1,126 people were killed by police so far in 2015, averaging more than three a day, with 27 percent of those slain facing mental health issues.

 The numbers confirm the racial injustices highlighted by nationwide protests.
 Among black people in America, 6.9 per million were killed by police, compared to 2.86 white people per million.
-In other words, African-Americans were nearly 2.5 times as likely to be killed by police as their white counterparts.
+In other words, African Americans were nearly 2.5 times as likely to be killed by police as their white counterparts.

 Native-Americans and Latinos were also disproportionately likely to have their lives taken by law enforcement, with 3.4 per million and 3.35 per million killed respectively.